BawdyAnarchist/quBSD/Future_Development.md

 qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)

 qb-create
+	- [-z dupl] still needs to create and copy the fstab of the template jail, and maybe the rc.conf too.
 	- It needs further and more extensive testing
 	- -z dirs recreated files too, not just directories
 	- qb-create removal of achi-hd might not be working.
 I dunno I changed it to hd so maybe that was why